Home > Analyses > Technology > IPG Photonics Corporation

 | Intel Corporation | 173B |

-IPG Photonics ranks 32nd among 38 competitors, with a market cap only 0.14% that of the leader, NVIDIA.
-It sits well below both the average market cap of the top 10 (975B) and the sector median (31B).
-The company maintains a significant 33.8% gap from the next closest competitor above, underscoring its relatively modest scale in this competitive landscape.
+IPG Photonics Corporation ranks 32nd among 38 competitors.
+Its market cap is just 0.12% of the leader, NVIDIA.
+The company sits below both the average market cap of the top 10 (975B) and the sector median (31B).
+It trails its nearest competitor by approximately 24.26%, indicating a significant gap in scale.

 Comparisons with competitors